 Visit China’s ancient capital, Beijing.

 Orientation takes place in Beijing.
 Here, you’ll see the Great Wall and the Forbidden City and have chance to visit other UNESCO World Heritage sites on your own.
 You’ll also visit an international clinic to see the integration of technology and traditional healthcare.
 You will meet top Chinese academics at Tsinghua University and learn about Chinese identity and government healthcare policies.
 Lectures may focus on China’s healthcare system and reform, rapid urbanization and its impact on health and the environment, the role of indigenous knowledge, aging in China, and/or reproductive policy.

 Be immersed in Chinese cultures while living in Yunnan Province, an area rich in natural beauty and home to Bai, Yi, Naxi, and Tibetan ethnic cultures.

 You’ll live in the beautiful capital of Yunnan Province: Kunming, a city situated at nearly 6,000 feet above sea level, and known throughout China as the “City of Eternal Spring.”
 Kunming is also home to spacious parks and green spaces that are well loved by its friendly and ethnically diverse population.
 Kunming enjoys some of the best air quality among Chinese cities and was recently named one of the world’s most biodiverse cities.

-In addition to two homestays, in Kunming and a rural minority community, you’ll study alongside Chinese students at Yunnan Minzu University.
+In addition to two homestays, in Kunming and a rural minority community, you’ll meet students in Kunming and during excursion to Northwest Yunnan.
 Through the Yunnan Exploration Project, you can also design a five-day trip to meet local residents and gain field study skills.